subcoldzhang/DSI-5640-Machine-Learning-I-homework_Yuhao_Zhang/homework3/Homework_3.md

     ## [1] 0.521274

-# Train a ridge regression model (see glmnet in R or sklearn.linear_model and its alpha argument in Python) and tune the value of lambda, i.e., for a sequence of lambda find the value of lambda that approximately minimizes the test error.
+# Train a ridge regression model (see glmnet in R or sklearn.linear_model and its alpha argument in Python) and tune the value of lambda, i.e., for a sequence of lambda find the value of lambda that approximately minimizes the test error (lambda = 0.2 minimizes the test error).
 And, Creating a figure that shows the training and test error associated with ridge regression as a function of lambda.

 ``` r
 ## use glmnet to fit ridge